Final Walkthrough: Top Tips And A Complete Checklist Before You Close

 The general rule is to leave the home “broom clean,” which means that the property should be swept or vacuumed and cleared of clutter.
 The buyer will likely do a deep clean when they move in, but you should still make sure you aren’t leaving them a dirty home.

-Know What Stays With The House
+Be Clear About What Stays With The House